This article is Part 4 in the Grant Portal Limitations series.

 Unfortunately, there isn’t really a good replacement for using italics as a method of emphasis.
 You could use some plaintext alternatives, but they *very* often look _incredibly_ odd, and -unprofessional- to many readers.

-2. You can re-write your lists into paragraphs, but that will make them harder to read (there’s a reason listicles are so popular), it will probably increase your word count, and it won’t give you the benefit of providing some variety in the way you write your answers.
+You could re-write your lists into prose, but that will make them harder to read (there’s a reason listicles are so popular), it will probably increase your word count, and it won’t give you the benefit of providing some variety in the way you write your answers.
 The Canada Council application I mentioned earlier is about 22 pages long—can you imagine how much harder it would be to read 22 pages without the occasional list to spice things up a bit?

 As a concluding thought to tie all these things together, when I tell people that I’m a grant writer, people often tell me that they think grant writing is uniquely difficult, with lots of traps you need to avoid and tricks and techniques you have to know to be successful.